Aimé Césaire: Political career

 In 1945, with the support of the French Communist Party (PCF), Césaire was elected mayor of Fort-de-France and deputy to the French National Assembly for Martinique.
 He managed to get a law addressing departmentalization approved unanimously on 19 March 1946.
 While departmentalization was implemented in 1946, the status did not bring many meaningful changes to the people of Martinique.

 Like many left-wing intellectuals in 1930s and 1940s France, Césaire looked toward the Soviet Union as a source of progress, virtue, and human rights.
 He later grew disillusioned with the Soviet Union after the 1956 suppression of the Hungarian Revolution.
 He announced his resignation from the PCF in a text entitled Lettre à Maurice Thorez (Letter to Maurice Thorez).

 In 1958, Césaire founded the Parti Progressiste Martiniquais.
 Césaire and the Parti Progressiste Martiniquais remained influential in Martinique's politics during the latter half of the 20th century.
 Césaire declined to renew his mandate as deputy in the National Assembly in 1993, after a 47-year continuous term.

 His writings during this period reflect his passion for civic and social engagement.
-In 1950, he wrote Discours sur le colonialisme (Discourse on Colonialism), a critique of European colonial practices and attitudes that was republished in the French review Présence Africaine in 1955 (English translation 1957).
+In 1950, he wrote Discours sur le colonialisme (Discourse on Colonialism), a critique of European colonial practices and attitudes.
+In 1955, it was republished in the French review Présence Africaine, with an English translation 1957.
 In 1960, he published Toussaint Louverture, based on the life of the Haitian revolutionary.
 In 1969, he published the first version of Une Tempête, an adaptation of Shakespeare's The Tempest with themes resonating with a black audience.

 Césaire served as President of the Regional Council of Martinique from 1983 to 1988.
 He retired as mayor of Fort-de-France in 2001, thus ending his political career.